 Different HVAC Types

 Even within a certain size and efficiency rating, there are a lot of different kinds of air conditioners.
-In general, there are four types of system: split system, heat pump, packaged air conditioners, and mini split systems.
+In general, there are four types of systems: split systems, heat pumps, packaged air conditioners, and mini-split systems.
 Which one you want depends on your particular house and needs.

 A split system is what we usually think of when talking about HVAC systems: there’s a compressor outside, an air handler inside, and refrigerant lines and ductwork to connect the system.
 This is a good option for most situations, especially if you’re looking to not spend a lot of money.

 A heat pump system is a more efficient system that provides heating and cooling through one unit.
 Rather than having a furnace and an air conditioner, a heat pump uses one unit to do all the heating and cooling.
 It extracts warmth from the air or earth to provide heating or pushes heat out into the world to provide cooling.